Ingrown Toenails May Cause Serious Complications

 Because of their high likelihood for infection, ingrown toenails may actually pose serious complications for some patients.
 Those who have joint replacements, pacemakers, or diabetes are at especially high risk for complications and further illness as a result of bacteria moving beyond the nail and into the bloodstream.
 This can cause infections to set in around artificial joints or implants, and for diabetics, may cause complications with controlling blood sugar and staying healthy.

-Improper trimming: Ingrown toenails may occur for a number of reasons, but perhaps the most common is simply trimming the toenails too short or trimming and rounding the corners.
+Ingrown toenails may occur for a number of reasons, but perhaps the most common is simply trimming the toenails too short or trimming and rounding the corners.
+This can also occur to those who pick or tear at the nail.

 If you have followed proper toenail hygiene and wear well-fitting socks and shoes but still suffer from ingrown toenails, you may benefit from a visit with your podiatrist.
 It is especially important to seek a podiatrist’s care for your ingrown toenails if you have diabetes or any type of cardiovascular disorders.
 Your podiatrist will evaluate the problematic toe to determine the severity of the problem, whether or not there are signs of infection, and the best course of action.